Ashums07/Virtual-Assistent-for-visually-impaired/README.md

 1. TensorFlow Installation
 A typical user can simply install it on Anaconda Prompt with following commands.

-#for cpu
+#for cpu:
   pip install tensorflow
-#for gpu
+#for gpu:
   pip install tensorflow-gpu

 2.Now you need to download the TensorFlow model repository from